2026 Municipal Elections

 To file your nomination:

-To book an appointment, or for any questions about nominations, email elections@waterloo.ca or call 519-747-8704.
+For questions about nominations, email elections@waterloo.ca or call 519-747-8704.

 Read the candidates' guide